 Summary: Measure G's focus was on how many marijuana plants could be legally grown by residents of Mendocino County.
-This measure set the limit of growth to 25 plants for personal use.
+This measure set the limit of growth to 25 plants for personal use and made marijuana enforcement the lowest law enforcement priority.
 This measure was passed by 58% of Mendocino County's voters.